• Home

 Increasing the Lifespan of Software for Demographic Analysis

 Many researchers face challenges with computational reproducibility.
 For instance, running analysis code written just a year earlier can be problematic.
-Even if it worked flawlessly and gave the expected results earlier, it might fail due to errors now (see Figure 1).
-These issues are typically…
+Even if it worked flawlessly and gave the expected results earlier, it might fail due to errors now.
+These issues are typically due to the use of newer versions of analysis software… read more

 No matching items